Grass snake: Habitat

-Grass snakes are strong swimmers and may be found close to fresh water, although there is evidence individual snakes often do not need bodies of water throughout the entire season.
+Grass snakes are strong swimmers and can be found near bodies to fresh water.
+However, there is evidence that individual snakes often do not always require access to water throughout the entire season.

-The preferred habitat appears to be open woodland and "edge" habitat, such as field margins and woodland borders, as these may offer adequate refuge while still affording ample opportunity for thermoregulation through basking.
-Pond edges are also favoured and the relatively high chance of observing this secretive species in such areas may account for their perceived association with ponds and water.
+The preferred habitat appears to be open woodland and "edge" habitats, such as field margins and woodland borders.
+These areas may offer adequate refuge while still affording ample opportunity for thermoregulation through basking.
+Pond edges are also favoured and the relatively high likelihood of observing this elusive species in these areas may explain why it is often associated with ponds and water.

 Grass snakes, like most reptiles, are at the mercy of the thermal environment and need to overwinter in areas which are not subject to freezing.
 Thus, they typically spend the winter underground where the temperature is relatively stable.